Consent: giving permission for your child to have treatment

 Wherever possible, part of the consent process should involve a joint discussion between you, the healthcare professional and your child.
 Consent should be given voluntarily – no one should pressure you into giving permission.

-- Consent should be informed – that is, you should have all the information you need to make a balanced decision, including the risks, benefits and any alternatives (including doing nothing) to the proposed treatment.
+Consent should be informed – that is, you should have all the information you need to make a balanced decision, including the risks, benefits and any alternatives (including doing nothing) to the proposed treatment.

 Sometimes, we ask for your consent at an outpatient or pre-admission assessment appointment some time before the procedure is scheduled.
 In this case, we will always check that you are happy to continue on the day of admission.

 In an emergency, where treatment is needed to prevent death or serious harm, we may try to take consent by telephone.
 This is one reason why it is so important to check that we have your current contact details.
 If this is not possible, we will continue to carry out treatment without asking for consent if it is in the best interests of your child.

-If your child under 16 years refuses treatment, this can be overruled by a person with Parental Responsibility, if the doctors think that is in their best interests.
+If your child under 16 years is judged competent and refuses treatment, this can be overruled by a person with Parental Responsibility, if the doctors think that is in their best interests.
 However, if your child under 16 is judged competent and agrees to treatment, this cannot be overruled by someone with Parental Responsibility.

 If your child under 16 years is judged incapable of making the decision, either due to their age, their emotional maturity or learning disabilities, then a person with Parental Responsibility can give their permission.
 Parental Responsibility refers to the individual who has legal rights, responsibilities, duties, power and authority to make decisions for a child.

-If your child is aged 16 or 17 years old, the law states that they must be the person who is asked to give consent unless they are not able to the make the decision.
+If your child is aged 16 or 17 years old, the law states that they must be the person who is asked to give consent unless they are not able to make the decision.
 You can only give consent on behalf of your 16 or 17 year old child if they are legally unable to consent for themselves.

 Parents cannot give consent for young people aged 18 years or over, even if they cannot consent for themselves.
-In this situation, the proposed treatment will be discussed with you, but the treating team will make the final decision in the best interests of your child.
+The only exception to this is if you have applied successfully for an Order from the Court of Protection.

 Our commitment to you